azatsatklichov/java-in-deep/README.md

 This project will be enhanced with examples based on below categories.

 ## Setup
-Simple Java project, just note that all-folders are source folders in case you use Eclipse.
+No need special setup, project is a simple Java project.
+Just note that all-folders containing Java code are 'source folders' in case you use Eclipse.

 # Algorithmic Solutions